LoSh: Long-Short Text Joint Prediction Network for Referring Video Object Segmentation: Experiments

 \subsection{Datasets and evaluation metrics}

-In order to evaluate our proposed method, we conduct experiments on popular RVOS benchmarks: A2D-Sentences and JHMDB-Sentences~\cite{firstRVOS} which are composed of the additional text expressions and original A2D~\cite{visuala2d} and JHMDB~\cite{visualjhmdb} datasets.
-Specifically, A2D-Sentences contains 3,754 videos, with 3,017 for training, and 737 for testing.
+We conduct experiments on four popular RVOS benchmarks: A2D-Sentences~\cite{firstRVOS}, Refer-YouTube-VOS~\cite{Urvos}, JHMDB-Sentences~\cite{firstRVOS} and Refer-DAVIS17~\cite{refdavis17}.
+A2D-Sentences contains 3,754 videos, with 3,017 for training, and 737 for testing.
 Each video has three annotated frames with pixel-wise segmentation masks for different target instances.
 It has 6,655 text expressions and each text expression corresponds to only one instance in the annotated frames of one video.
-JHMDB-Sentences has 928 videos with 928 corresponding text expressions in total.
-The whole data is normally used for evaluation after the RVOS model is trained on A2D-Sentences~\cite{firstRVOS}.
+Refer-YouTube-VOS~\cite{Urvos} is the largest RVOS dataset, containing 3,978 videos with 15,009 text expressions.
+Each video in this dataset is annotated with pixel-wise instance segmentation masks for every fifth frame.
+We train our model on the training partition and obtain the results on the validation partition of Refer-YouTube-VOS.
+Furthermore, following~\cite{ReferFormer, SgMg}, the models trained on A2D-Sentences and Refer-YouTube-VOS are respectively evaluated on JHMDB-Sentences and Refer-DAVIS17.
+JHMDB-Sentences and Refer-DAVIS17 are extensions of JHMDB~\cite{visualjhmdb} and DAVIS17~\cite{davis17} with additional text expressions.
+JHMDB-Sentences has 928 videos with 928 corresponding text expressions while Refer-DAVIS17 contains 90 videos with 1,544 expression sentences in total.

-Following~\cite{firstRVOS, MTTR, ReferFormer}, we adopt Precision@$K$, Overall IoU, Mean IoU and mAP to evaluate our model.
-Precision@K signifies the percentage of testing samples whose IoUs with mask annotations are higher than the threshold $K$, $K \in [0.5, 0.6, 0.7, 0.8, 0.9]$.
+Following~\cite{firstRVOS, MTTR}, we adopt Overall IoU, Mean IoU and mAP to evaluate our model on A2D-Sentences and JHMDB-Sentences.
 Overall IoU calculates the ratio of the intersection and union of all predicted and annotated segment pixels in the test set.
-Mean IoU calculates the average of IOU results for each instance over all the frames in the validation set.
-And mAP over 0.50:0.05:0.95 computes the average of mAPs calculated under 10 IoU thresholds between 0.5 and 0.95 over testing samples.
+Mean IoU calculates the average of IOU results for each instance over all frames in the validation set. mAP computes the average of mAPs calculated under 10 IoU thresholds between 0.5 and 0.95 over testing samples.
+For Refer-YouTube-VOS and Refer-DAVIS17, we follow~\cite{ReferFormer} to use region similarity ($\mathcal{J}$), contour accuracy ($\mathcal{F}$) and the average of them ($\mathcal{J} \& \mathcal{F}$).
+The calculation of $\mathcal{J}$ is the same as IoU between prediction and annotation. $\mathcal{F}$ is the F1-score calculated by the precision and recall of the contour of the predicted mask for the target instance.